 Risk-based processes may be less than optimal though if managed manually.
 The “RAG” status can become redundant as new information comes in, so accountants would need to be more involved (i.e. a continuous accounting approach creating a relatively high overhead in terms of cost, with residual risk due to uncertainty).
 What is considered “normal” can be monitored by Artificial Intelligence with Machine Learning (AI/ML) capabilities.
 For more insights on how we can apply AI/ML to the closing process, check out this blog.

-Cadency by Trintech: Implementing a Risk-Intelligent Reconciliation Process in a System of Controls
+Implementing a Risk-Intelligent Balance Sheet Reconciliation Process with a System of Controls

 Cadency by Trintech is a cloud-based platform that provides customers with a System of Controls to validate the reliability of financial statements produced by the system of record (ERP).
 Trintech’s approach is key to transforming internal controls over financial reporting, as all processes and controls are interoperable, and this connectedness makes them dependable.

 Key requirements for a GL reconciliation solution include: